okbreathe/redux-api-resources/README.md

 // Put the fetch status into a failure state
 // Merge the meta data into the existing meta
-// Payload is assumed to be error data and will be available on fetch status object actions.fetchFailure(payload, meta)
+// Payload is assumed to be status information (e.g. error) data and will be available on fetch status object actions.fetchFailure(payload, meta)

 // Reset the fetch status to the default state